• Skip to primary navigation

 BEST DOG TOY EVER!

 Sadie was the first one to get to play with ☑️ the NEW Hide A Squirrel plush dog toy.
-Good thing, too, as our puppy Bailey thinks that everything is all about her!
+Good thing, too, as our puppy Bailey thinks that everything is all about her.
 Sadie wouldn’t have stood a chance!

-Now, Sadie was well familiar with this toy as she had the large sized version before.
-She gingerly inspected the new super-sized log before searching out its squirrel inhabitants.
-Then, Bailey got in the act!
+Then, Bailey got into the act!
 LOL I guess you can call this photo an “action shot” – that’s why it is blurry.
 Bailey swooped in and Sadie moved out of her way.
-They get along great but getting two of the toys is not a solution.
-Bailey would just take them both!
+They get along great but getting them two of the toys is not a solution.
+Bailey would just take both!

 Puppy playing with the hide a squirrel toy #dogs #toys

 Interactive toys are great for dogs.
 It keeps their minds sharp, as they solve simple problems, and makes life interesting.
 I bought this toy for them two months ago during a rainy-season where we live.
-The back yard was muddy and they needed something to keep them busy indoors.
+The back yard was muddy and they needed something to keep busy indoors.
 What a great solution!
 They loved it.

 Between this toy and their Benebone dog chew toys, which by far are the BEST dog chew toys ever invented, they were happy and content!